 - recommend and give advice on diet changes, exercise regimes, lifestyle, herbal medicine and homeopathic remedies

-- create personalised health programmes or treatment plans which address all areas of the person's life, providing the client with a comprehensive integrative plan which will best enable their body to heal
+- create personalised health programmes or treatment plans, which address all areas of the person's life

 - provide follow up care through additional one-to-one sessions to track progress and review treatments as required

-- occasional referral of clients to other practitioners who can help the client with issues which sit outside of your remit, such as counsellors
+- occasional referral of clients to other practitioners who can help the client with issues that sit outside of your remit, such as counsellors

 - manage client and financial records and general business administration